carrot-u/carrot-u-docs/exercises/section-3-frontend/practice-3-responsive/README.md

 5. Add media queries into your style sheet to adjust styles.
 See [this page (https://www.w3schools.com/Css/css_rwd_mediaqueries.asp) for reference.
 6. Use the chrome developer tools to test out what the site would look like on various phones.
 See [this guide] (https://developers.google.com/web/tools/chrome-devtools/device-mode/)
-7. Look into solutions folder for one possible implementation.
+7. Look at the style.css file in the solutions folder for one possible implementation.